-Elective activities will be chosen by the camper after check-in.
-There will always be options for both indoor and outdoor activities.
+Elective activities will be chosen by the camper at breakfast each morning.
 Campers will have 2 electives between breakfast and lunch each day.
-After choosing their electives for the week, our administrative team will create individualized schedules for each camper and counselors will help them find the proper groups.
-The afternoon and evening activities are “all camp.”
+Potential activities include: Survival Skills, Habitat Exploration Hike, Dip-Netting, Arts & Crafts, Science Experiments, and Drama.
+After choosing their electives for the week, counselors will help them find their proper groups for the day.
+The afternoon and evening activities are “all camp”.

 Parents are welcome to visit and tour on opening and closing days of each session.
 The Biophilia Center (main campus) is open to the public on Thursdays and Fridays during June and July.
 However, Camp Longleaf is closed to the public and to family members except for drop-off and pick-up.
 We understand that you may want to check up on your child, but visitors can distract from camp activities and may lead to homesickness.
 If you need to drop-off a forgotten item or a care package, etc, please leave it with the office and we will make sure that your child gets it.

 Camp Longleaf is for children ages 9-14.
-Campers must be at least 9 years old by September 1st, 2019 in order to register for camp.
+Campers must be at least 9 years old by September 1st of the current year in order to register for camp.

 No. Please do not pack or allow your child to bring their cell phone.
 Please understand that this policy is in place to help your child have a positive camp experience.
 See our posted cell phone policy for full details.